textpattern/textpattern-toolbelt/announcements.md

 # Announcements

-[WIP]

 ## Preflight

-* update demo site
+Update demo site scaffold since blog post mentions it.

 ## Blog post on .com

-* leave a space for a link to forum discussion.
+Compose and publish a blog post for .com, template to follow.

 ## Forum, Latest Happenings